16th-century Western domes: Kingdom of Naples

 In Naples, the domes of the Caracciolo di Vico chapel (c.
 1516) and the church of Santa Caterina a Formiello (c.
 1519) were built before a more somber style was implemented following the reforms of the Council of Trent.
 The dome of Santa Caterina a Formiello, considered to be the first to be built in the capital of the Spanish Viceroyalty that used the Tuscan Renaissance style, was finished in 1577.
 It is about 11 meters in diameter, made of brick and yellow tuff in a single shell, pointed in profile, and has cladding in Piperno stone and grey tuff.
 The twin pilasters on the drum exterior correspond to ribs in the dome.
 The heavy original lantern made from Piperno stone was replaced with one made from lighter materials after an earthquake in 1688.
 Subsequent domes in the 16th century in Naples include those of the monastic complexes of Santa Maria del Popolo, Santi Severino e Sossio, Santa Maria Donnaromita, San Gregorio Armeno, Santa Maria della Mercede a Montecalvario, Santa Maria Regina Coeli, and Santa Maria La Nova.
 The domes of Santa Maria Donnaromita and San Gregorio Armeno were built about 30 years apart, but are covered with similar colored tiles.
 Simple domes in Naples without lanterns, or with small lanterns, and with undecorated white surfaces, would later be covered with Baroque painting and sculpture that obscured their original plainness.

-In southern Italy, the Church of Santo Stefano in Molfetta was built with a dome and an adjacent 12-sided pavilion vault over its two rooms sometime between 1530-1590.
+In southern Italy, the Church of Santo Stefano in Molfetta was built with a dome and an adjacent 12-sided pavilion vault over its two rooms sometime between 1530 and 1590.
 The Church of Santa Maria di Porta Santa in Andria, from the middle of the 16th century, similarly has two adjacent bays covered by octagonal cross vaults on pendentives.
 The dome of the Church of Santa Maria delle Grazie in Campi Salentina was reduced in diameter by a series of lunettes at the base.